Brexit talks: EU's Barnier says Britain must clarify positions

 Related: London's economy is starting to 'wobble'

-Economic data is beginning to lend weight to the argument for a different approach.
+Economic data is also beginning to lend weight to the argument for a different approach.

 Consumers, hammered by rising prices and stagnant wages, have snapped their wallets shut in recent months.
 Political turmoil has caused businesses to put investments on hold.
 The U.K. was Europe's slowest growing economy in the first quarter of 2017.